“The right of the citizens to keep and bear arms has justly been considered as the palladium of the liberties of a republic…” –Justice Joseph Story

 In the words of Lucius Annaeus Seneca, circa 45 AD, “Quemadmoeum gladuis neminem occidit, occidentis telum est.” (A sword is never a killer, it is a tool in the killers hands.)

-In short, culture trumps firearm access in determining murder rates, and if our murder rates are going to be further reduced, Americans of all political feathers would be well advised to take a sobering look at the cultural components which breed such violence, not the instruments used to commit violence.
-(See the Congressional Testimony of Darrell Scott, father of Rachel Scott, one of the children murdered at Columbine High School.)
+In short, culture is the problem, and if our murder rates are going to be further reduced, Americans of all political feathers would be well advised to take a sobering look at the social policies which have created the culture of violence, not the instruments used to commit violence.
+Start with the Democratic Party and its catastrophically failed Great Society statist government programs, and the resulting urban poverty plantations which have enslaved poor people for generations.
+It is those policies and the resulting cesspools of drugs and gangs which account for 95 percent of violence in America.

 Quote of the week